rwbot/cheatsheets/robot_localization.md

 ```

 ### Adding sensors to fuse
 Any sensor that produces messages in any of these formats, can be fed to the robot_localization package to estimate the robot position.

 * <a href="http://docs.ros.org/melodic/api/nav_msgs/html/msg/Odometry.html" target="_blank">nav_msgs/Odometry</a>
 * <a href="http://docs.ros.org/melodic/api/nav_msgs/html/msg/Odometry.html" target="_blank">sensor_msgs/Imu</a>
 * <a href="http://docs.ros.org/lunar/api/geometry_msgs/html/msg/PoseWithCovarianceStamped.html" target="_blank">geometry_msgs/PoseWithCovarianceStamped</a>
 * <a href="http://docs.ros.org/melodic/api/geometry_msgs/html/msg/TwistWithCovarianceStamped.html" target="_blank">geometry_msgs/TwistWithCovarianceStamped</a>

 And, most importantly, you can have many of each sensor.
 This means that, for instance, you can have the odometry provided by two different sensors (wheel encoders and visual odometry), or two different Inertial Measurement Units.

+**NOTE:** Since the configuration of physically mounting an IMU onto a robot, can be different for each IMU and robot, ensure that a `base_link` ---> `imu_link` transform is set and accurate.
+See [Preparing Your Data for Use with robot_localization](http://docs.ros.org/melodic/api/robot_localization/html/preparing_sensor_data.html)

 #### a.
 First indicate the topic of the sensor

 In our case are:
 * /noisy_odom
 * /imu/data